TryEnlight/tryenlight.github.io/_posts/2017-08-02-neural-network.md

     self.hiddenSize = 3
 </pre>

-Let's move on to our first calculation.
+It is time for our first calculation.
 Remember that our synapses perform a [dot product](https://www.khanacademy.org/math/precalculus/precalc-matrices/multiplying-matrices-by-matrices/v/matrix-multiplication-intro), or matrix multiplication of the input and weight.
 Note that weights are generated randomly and between 0 and 1.

 ### The calculations behind our network